 Honorable Mentions: Sean O’Malley (right cross) Eddie Wineland, Beneil Dariush (spinning back fist) Scott Holtzman, Cory Sandhagen (wheel kick and punches) Marlon Moraes, Calvin Kattar (elbows and punches) Jeremy Stephens, Francisco Trinaldo (punches) Jai Herbert

-What Was The Best UFC / MMA Knockout Of 2020?
+Who Was The Top UFC / MMA Fighter Of 2021?